dojo/docs/dijit/Calendar.rst

 See Also
 ========

-  * `dojox.widget.Calendar <dojox/widget/Calendar>`_ - An enhanced but still experimental version of Calendar which has additional capabilities like year-only views and animation effects.
+  * `dojox.widget.Calendar <dojox/widget/Calendar>`_ - An enhanced but still experimental calendar widget which has additional capabilities like year-only views and animation effects.